sky-adams/Udacity-Project-Real-World-Data-Wrangling-with-Python/README.md

 The Christmas Bird Count data is not included in the repository as that would not be in line with the Audobon Society's [Terms of Use](https://www.audubon.org/content/policy-regarding-use-christmas-bird-count-data) for the data.
 However, it may be downloaded from the Audobon Society's [Christmas Bird Count data website](https://netapp.audubon.org/CBCObservation/Historical/ResultsByCount.aspx#).
 A detailed description of the data that I downloaded is in the Jupyter Notebook in this repository.

 The historical rainfall data is available for download from the County of Santa Barbara's website ([link to file](https://files.countyofsb.org/pwd/hydrology/historic%20data/rainfall/XLS%20Dailys/234dailys.xls)).

+##File
+Data_Wrangling_project.ipynb: Contains all the code for the project as well as explanations of the process and results, including visuals.